Koorie Heritage Trust

 Bookings for our guided walks are subject to numbers and weather conditions.

-Our Scar Tree Walk is a cultural journey that connects the traditional and contemporary Aboriginal culture and history of the local Kulin Peoples.
+Our Scar Tree Walk is a cultural journey that connects traditional and contemporary Aboriginal cultures and histories of the local Kulin Peoples.

-Beginning at the Koorie Heritage Trust, the walk takes in the Birrarung Wilam (Common Ground) Aboriginal art installations, which gives a Kulin perspective to the knowledge you will gain during your walk to the Scar Trees.
-The gentle walk with one of our experienced Koorie guides continues across the William Barak Bridge that crosses over Batman Avenue, taking in the stories of two significant figures that shaped the history of Melbourne for both the local Aboriginal people and the settlers.
+Led by one of our experienced Koorie Guides, the gentle walk begins at the Koorie Heritage Trust and meanders through the Birrarung Wilam (Common Ground) Aboriginal art installations that will provide a background to what you will experience on the walk.
+The walk continues over the William Barak Bridge that crosses Batman Avenue, where you will learn the history of these two significant figures who have shaped the history of Melbourne for both the local Aboriginal peoples and settlers.

-Once over the bridge you will enter a traditional Kulin Nation meeting place thousands of years old that has become a significant contemporary meeting place for Melbournians and Victorians today.
-Here you will learn of the ongoing use of local Aboriginal culture in the setting of major sporting events at the MCG before finishing at protected cultural heritage sites, the Scar Trees, and understanding what they can tell us today about a history and culture that is 60,000 years old.
+Once over the bridge you will enter a traditional Kulin Nation meeting place thousands of years old that has become a significant contemporary meeting place for all Melbournians and Victorians today.
+Here you will learn of the continuing local Aboriginal culture in the setting of major sporting events at the MCG before finishing at the Scar Trees, a protected cultural heritage site.
+This site will provide you with an understanding of a history and culture that is 60,000 years old within a contemporary setting.